"Lincolnshire has many delightful market towns that still have vibrant markets. "

 Bourne is an historic market town in southern Lincolnshire, renown for its waterways and woodlands.
 Nearby Bourne Woods (located at the western edge of the town) has 400 acres of glorious woodland – just perfect for exploring on foot or by bike.

-The word ‘Bourne’ is Anglo-Saxon for stream – indeed, the town of Bourne is famous for the purity of its drinking water, got from underground natural springs.
+The word ‘Bourne’ is Anglo-Saxon for stream – indeed, the town of Bourne is famous for the purity of its drinking water, taken from the underground natural springs.

 Brigg is a small market town in the north of Lincolnshire, close to Scunthorpe.